West Midlands County Council

 West Midlands County Council (WMCC) was, from 1974 to 1986, the upper-tier administrative body for the West Midlands county, a metropolitan county in England.

 History

+The West Midlands metropolitan county, established on 1 April 1974 by the Local Government Act 1972, covered areas previously in the administrative counties of Warwickshire, Staffordshire and Worcestershire.
+These were reconstituted as non-metropolitan counties at the same time with reduced areas to provide an upper-tier local government body to the different conurbations surrounding Birmingham.
+These had mostly been governed by county boroughs since the late 19th century and therefore retained municipal independence with no county or regional oversight.
+The new lower-tier metropolitan boroughs from 1974 were Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.

-The WMCC existed for a total of twelve years.
-It was established on 1 April 1974, by the Local Government Act 1972 and was abolished on 31 March 1986.
-It was abolished along with five other metropolitan county councils and the Greater London Council by the government of Margaret Thatcher under the Local Government Act 1985.
+The WMCC existed for a total of twelve years; it was abolished on 31 March 1986, along with five other metropolitan county councils and the Greater London Council by the government of Margaret Thatcher under the Local Government Act 1985.

 The WMCC was a strategic authority running regional services such as transport, emergency services, and strategic planning.
 Elections were held to the council in 1973, 1977 and 1981.
 Elections were due to be held in 1985 but were cancelled due to the council's impending abolition.
 The Labour Party controlled the council from 1974 to 1977, with the Conservatives controlling it 1977–81.
 It reverted to Labour control for the last term 1981–86.